Pjt727/numbers-game/README.md

 # Premise
-- Computer Society audience driven game
+Computer Society audience-driven game where members contribute ideas and see them implemented in real time.
+Members would then have the opportunity to extend the game with their own ideas or unimplemented ones from the meeting.
 ## Basic game starting concept
-- the concept of this game was adapted from this [steam game](https://store.steampowered.com/app/3043740/Calculate_It/)
+- The concept of this game was adapted from this [steam game](https://store.steampowered.com/app/3043740/Calculate_It/)
-- there are rounds
+- There are rounds
-- if you fail a round the game ends
+- If you fail a round, the game ends
-- object is to stay alive for as many rounds
+- The objective is to stay alive for as many rounds
-- you're given an inventory of mathematical symbols (numbers, operations, etc)
+- You're given an inventory of mathematical symbols (numbers, operations, etc)
 - each round
-    - you must get to a target value by creating a mathematical expression with your symbols
+    - You must get to a target value by creating a mathematical expression with your symbols
-    - you comsume the symbols use use in your expression
+    - You consume the symbols used in your expression
-    - if you don't get the target value you fail
+    - If you don't get the target value, you fail
 ## Meeting Organization
-- members write down an **ANY** addition to the game (i.e. adding another operation)
+- Members write down an **ANY** addition to the game (i.e., adding another operation)
-- the note will be folded up and placed up front
+- The note will be folded up and placed up front
-- once we have some amount of suggestions we'll pick one at random
+- Once we have some amount of suggestions, we'll pick one at random
-    - this will then be live implemented as fast as possible
+    - This will then be live implemented as fast as possible

-## ideas from club members not implemented
+## Ideas from club members not implemented
 - colors
 - lootboxes
 - choose items
-- power ups (could be in lootboxes)
+- power-ups (could be in lootboxes)
-    - draw three items for inventory
+    - Draw three items for inventory
-    - you can fail a round
+    - You can fail a round
 - add a streak message (encouragement)
 - difficulty
     - select difficulty